LaTonya Holmes – “The Cry Behind The Smile”

 LaTonya almost lost her eyesight and livelihood from a debilitating stage accident on tour in “Oprah Winfrey’s The Color Purple” that required four specialists and two years of rehabilitation.
-She then tested the club music world with a cover of Diana Ross’ “Love Hangover” during which time her own love life was derailed by a crushing romantic betrayal.
+She then tested the club music world with a cover of Diana Ross’ “Love Hangover” cialis for sale in australia during which time her own love life was derailed by a crushing romantic betrayal.
 LaTonya retreated, reassessed and now returns – 3-years wiser – with personal, self-penned songs that reveal the cry behind her smile.
 The poignant introduction to these chapters is her ballad, “Things Change.”

 “I want to empower women and men to not stay in bad situations…to be o.k. with things changing and people changing,” LaTonya says of the purpose behind the song.
 “I want people to get a look into my life and know that they are not alone in wanting love so badly that sometimes you settle.
 When my relationship started to go bad, I stayed to save face even though I knew it was over.
 I wasn’t perfect, either, but I learned from my mistakes.
 I came to realize that the best love is self love which is why I now have such peace about relationships.”